cossacklabs/product-docs/docs/themis/languages/java/installation-android.md

              ./gradlew :android:assembleRelease'
 ```

-The resulting Android library (AAR) will be placed into `XXX`.
+The resulting Android library (AAR) will be placed into
+`src/wrappers/themis/android/build/outputs/aar/android.aar`.
-You then need to add it to your project and you’re done.
+You can then rename it and add to your project.

 ### Manual setup